-- Less limits – Due to the pandemic, a lot of changes in the working world that focus more of flexible working times and spaces opens up opportunities to work with companies and people from around the world, not just in the country that one is located in.
+- Less limits – Due to the pandemic, a lot of changes in the working world that focus more on flexible working times and spaces open up opportunities to work with companies and people from around the world, not just in the country that one is located in.

-Besides this Nomad Residence Permit, remote working can be set up through companies such as Bradford Jacobs, where we specialize in Professional Employer Organization and Employer of Service services – where employees, consultants and employers can all benefit from remote working.
+Besides this Nomad Residence Permit, remote working can be set up through companies such as Bradford Jacobs, as we specialize in Professional Employer Organisation and Employer of Record services – where employees, consultants and employers can all benefit from remote working.

 Visitors to Malta must be vaccinated in order to avoid a 14-day quarantine, particularly from countries listed on the red zone list.
 Those travelling from countries on the dark red list must apply for special exemptions.

-The use of masks in outdoor and indoor public spaces are also mandatory, with spacing and capacity restrictions for restaurants, bars, and sporting events.
+The use of masks in outdoor and indoor public spaces is also mandatory, with spacing and capacity restrictions for restaurants, bars, and sporting events.